Last Updated on September 11, 2022 by Nancie

 They can be feisty too.
 I can usually tell when a neighborhood cat is around the brush pile.
 The little flock of sparrows sit at the top and scold him.

-Feeding Sparrows Millet
+Attract Sparrows With Millet

-Millet is a seed they love.
+Millet is a seed sparrows love.
 If you put some out and a sparrow finds it, the next day there are bound to be more sparrows and then even more as the news spreads in subsequent days.

-Millet Attracts Other Birds Too
+But Millet Attracts Other Flock Birds Too

 White Proso millet, while a favorite of sparrows, unfortunately also is also welcome to some problem birds.
 Spreading millet, especially broadcasting over a wide area on the ground, can draw in the large mixed flocks of Red-Winged Blackbirds, Common Grackles, European Starlings and Brown-Headed Cowbirds.
 To me, these flocks can be a problem when they descend on the yard.
 They tend to force out most or all of the other birds while they are there and can eat a lot of seed too!